 Be sure to mow with a sharp mower blade, the cut should be clean with no shredding or tearing of the grass blade.
 If the lawn grows extremely long, perhaps due to your absence, do not cut it back all at once, this will lead to shock and can severely weaken, or even kill the lawn.
 Cut it back in 2 or 3 separate mowings, approximately 3 to 4 days apart from one another.

-As we progress into the fall season we can expect to see some of the harsh results of summer browning and weed activity begin to fade, as many lawns pick up from where they left off in the spring.
-In most cases, once the fall fertilization is applied, lawns will respond with a more vibrant color and composition, and far less weed activity.
+As we depart from this summers hot and dry climate and progress into the fall season we can expect to see some of the harsh results of summer browning and weed activity begin to fade, as many lawns pick up from where they left off in the spring.
+In most cases, once the fall fertilization is applied, lawns will begin to respond with a more vibrant color and composition, and far less weed activity.

-This summer we were greeted with extensive periods of hot, humid weather.
-Due to the heat and constant humidity, weeds and crabgrass were allowed to prosper under their ideal conditions making for a very busy summer season of battling back weed activity and preparing your lawn for a much healthier fall season ahead.
+This summer lacked the proper moisture for lawns to sustain a healthy color and growth.
+In most of our service area, communities were faced with up to 5” to 6” less rainfall than last year.
+Due to the extensive heat and the lack of considerable rainfall to naturally assist with irrigation, weeds and crabgrass were allowed to prosper under such ideal conditions making for a very busy summer season of minimizing weed activity to prepare your lawn for a much healthier fall season ahead.

 Most important to note is that the lawn recovery time is just upon us, temperatures should begin to moderate in the evening.
 And with added rainfall the lawns will begin their recovery process.
 Your lawn has been treated properly all season long, in a manner to reduce major weed infestations, thus also minimizing the amount of control products being used on your lawn.
 This should pave the way for a healthy, weed free lawn throughout the fall season.
 If persistent weeds become a problem, simply call our Service Department at 1-800- LAWN-PRO, and we will be happy to schedule a FREE service visit to re-treat any tough weed areas.